 Arriving in Agra, home of India’s greatest wonder and a buzzing North Indian city itself, you'll have the day to explore the magnificent Taj Mahal and Agra's surrounding historical sites and markets.
 Words can’t do justice to describe the majesty of this immaculate structure and space- it’s an awe-inspiring experience which will always remain imprinted in your memory of India.
 In the evening we'll have a rooftop dinner with a backdrop of the sun setting behind the silhouette of one of the world’s most grand structures.

 We will wake up early and head back to Delhi to be dropped off at the guesthouse.
-Depending on where you’re headed from here, we can help you arrange further travel or transfer you to the airport for your flight home.
+Depending on where you’re headed from here, we can help you arrange further travel or transfer you to the airport for your flight home that evening or the following day.

 Accommodations for your 3 week Journey